Stefania (singer)

-Stefania Liberakakis (Στεφανία Λυμπερακάκη; born 17 December 2002), known simply as Stefania, is a Greek-Dutch singer, voice actress and YouTuber.
+Stefania Liberakakis (Στεφανία Λυμπερακάκη; born 17 December 2002), known simply as Stefania, is a Dutch singer.
 She is a former member of the girl group Kisses, which represented the Netherlands in the Junior Eurovision Song Contest 2016.

-In 2020, she was internally selected to represent Greece in the Eurovision Song Contest 2020 with the song "Supergirl", but this edition of the contest was later cancelled due to the COVID-19 pandemic.
-The Greek broadcaster ERT decided that Liberakakis would represent Greece in the 2021 contest, this time with the song "Last Dance", with which she finished in tenth place.
+In 2020, Stefania was selected to represent Greece in the Eurovision Song Contest 2020 with the song "Supergirl", but this edition of the contest was later cancelled due to the COVID-19 pandemic.
+The Greek broadcaster ERT decided that Stefania would represent Greece in the 2021 contest, this time with the song "Last Dance", finishing in tenth place.

+Early life

+Stefania was born on 17 December 2002 in Utrecht, Netherlands to Greek parents, Koula and Spyros Liberakakis.
+Her family originates from Thourio and Sofiko, both located in Evros, Greece.
+She is the niece of Greek actor Yannis Stankoglou.

 Career

-Early career
+2013: The Voice Kids

-In 2013, Liberakakis was a contestant in the third season of The Voice Kids in the Netherlands.
+In 2013, Stefania was a contestant in the third season of the Dutch edition of The Voice Kids in the Netherlands.
 She joined Team Borsato after her blind audition, but was eliminated in the battle rounds.
-She then joined the children's choir Kinderen voor Kinderen, which she left after two years.
+Stefania joined the children's choir Kinderen voor Kinderen, which she left after two years.